 Earlscliffe offers a range of two-year A Level subjects, a narrower range of GCSEs as part of a one year GCSE programme, a one year Business & Management Diploma, a Pre-A-Level course and BTEC Sport.
-All students study English for Academic Purposes alongside their A-levels or Business & Management Diploma; within their One Year GCSE or Pre-A-Level or BTEC Sport programme.
+Where required, students study English for Academic Purposes alongside their A-levels or Business & Management Diploma; within their One Year GCSE or Pre-A-Level programme.